Pascualex/containers/readme.md

 ## Running the project

-To run the project execute [run.cmd](run.cmd) or use the following command.
+To run the project, execute [run.cmd](run.cmd) or use the following command.
   - Using the projects image, run a container that will be removed once it finishes execution:
     ```
     docker run --rm containers